 Depending on your degree choice and the state regulations, you will be required to complete one to three years of internship or residency.
 Many schools offer this as part of their degree program and via a post-doctoral supervised work program, so you should understand the requirements in your state and what experience your graduate school offers as part of the program.

-Step 5: Become licensed and certified
+Step 5: Become Licensed and Certified

 Along with supervised experience, most states require you sit for and pass an exam before granting licensure, which is why it's so important to be aware of your state requirements while planning your education.
 It's also an excellent plan to earn certification in one or more of the 13 specialty areas through the American Board of Professional Psychology to showcase your proficiency in the area you plan to practice.